ANCPLabOldenburg/ancpbids_documentation/book/load.md

-# Loading a BIDS Dataset
+# Load a BIDS Dataset
 Before you can query or modify your data, you need to make your dataset available to ancpBIDS.
 This involves two steps: fetching the dataset and creating a layout to represent its structure.